Handbook

 ZERO TOLERANCE OFFENSES

-If it is determined that a student has violated this policy, the principal of the school shall notify the student’s parent or guardian and the criminal justice system as required by law, and the student shall be expelled for a period of not less than one (1) calendar year.
-Additionally, the student may be required to show proof of satisfactory psychological examination before being readmitted.
+When it is determined that a student has violated this policy, the principal shall notify the student's parent(s)/guardian(s) and the criminal justice or juvenile delinquency system as required by law.

 Attendance Policy

 The Compulsory Attendance Law (TCA 49-6-3007; 49-6-3001) requires that all children in Tennessee, six years old to seventeen years old, shall attend school continuously.
 Also, the law affirms that the primary responsibility for regular attendance resides with the parents and/or guardians.
 Principals will report promptly to the Director of Schools or designee the names of all children who have withdrawn or have been absent an aggregate (total) of five (5) days without an excuse.
 The school shall send a written notice to the parents/guardians when their child has accumulated five (5) unexcused absences.
 Upon receiving this written notice, the parent shall comply with compulsory attendance law within three (3) days.
 If compliance is not met at the end of three days, the Director of Schools or his designee shall implement the procedural steps outlined by the school system for reporting truancy cases to the attendance officer.
 These procedural steps may include a referral to Family Resource Center, Jefferson County Truancy Review Board, and/or Juvenile Court.
-Absence is defined as inattendance for an entire day, a major portion of the school day, or seventy-five percent (75%) of any class, study hall, or activity during the school day for which the student is scheduled.
+Absence is defined as in attendance for an entire day, a major portion of the school day, or seventy-five percent (75%) of any class, study hall, or activity during the school day for which the student is scheduled.
 Absences shall be classified as either excused or unexcused as determined by the principal or his/her designee.
 NOTE: A student who is absent for any reason is eligible to make up work specified by the teacher upon request by the student.
 Upon returning to school, a student with an excused absence must obtain an admit slip from the front office and display this slip to their teachers so that these teachers can mark their record accordingly.
 A new class attendance count begins as a new semester begins (JCHS Attendance Policy).

 Excused absences shall include:

-- Personal illness with doctor’s note.
+- Personal illness/injury with doctor’s note.

 - Death in the family